kailash-manasarovar/statement/docs/timeline/2023/september.md

 - She mentions how she and her boyfriend had seen me walking up the Calle La Mar towards the tunnel from the conservatory, on [Monday 12th June in the evening](june.md#monday-12th-june-2023).
 - They were driving by me precisely at that moment.
 Why?
 - They had beeped at me and called my name apparently.
-- Hearing my name called as I walked up towards the tunnel that evening rings a bell.
+- Hearing my name called as I walked up towards the tunnel that evening after the switcheroo-porn "funeral" rings a bell.
 - I file the information away.
 - I buy some vegetables and leave.
 - When I go to cook one of the vegetables, a lovely fresh looking onion on the outside, I find it is rotten in the core.